 Curator and art critic Maja Ćirić described these generative literary works as a heroic act of both preserving legacy and creating contemporary interpretations.

-- 2009Neutabanim stazama (Off the Beaten Path), collaborative project, Klub putnika (The Travel Club), Novi Sad, Serbia
+- 2009Neutabanim stazama (Off the Beaten Path), collection of short travelogues, group of authors, Klub putnika (The Travel Club), Novi Sad, Serbia

 Prose + Travelogue

 The most prominent work is Bantustan: Atlas of an African Journey (Bantustan: Atlas jednog putovanja), a book of travel prose written by Lazar Pašćanović, Marko Đedović, and me.
 Describing a 3-month journey from Serbia to Namibia, the book consists of conversations between us and the people we met.
 Bantustan is a book about fluid geographic identities, unlikely connections, brownian motion of human particles – about trying to imagine new and different cartographies of human relationships on a shared globe.

 Including a series of hand-illustrated maps and data visualizations for non-linear reading, Bantustan is also an example of ergodic and interactive literature.
 Literary critics and writers Vasa Pavković and Elis Bektaš described it as a new form of the novel.

 Focusing on conversations we had with numerous people from all walks of life, the book explores themes of human geography, race, religion, human universality, friendship, postcolonial economics, as well as connections between African and Balkan history.
 The term bantustan, with its Apartheid undertone and its post-Yugoslav connotation, is used as a symbol of both personal and collective segregation, isolation, and self-isolation.

 Bantustan is available in Serbo-Croatian as an openly licenced free electronic book.
 In 2021 we published a global English edition, that is available on Amazon.
 So far, we organized 30+ book promotions all over the Balkans.
 The journey of the book became a story in itself.